-The Company is party to a Management Agreement, dated as of November 17, 2017, and effective January 1, 2018 (the "2017 Management Agreement"), with ZelnickMedia.
-The 2017 Management Agreement replaced the Company's previous Management Agreement with ZelnickMedia, dated as of March 10, 2014 (the "2014 Management Agreement").
-Upon its effectiveness, the 2017 Management Agreement Agreement superseded and replaced the 2014 Management Agreement, except as otherwise contemplated in the 2017 Management Agreement.
+The Company is party to a Management Agreement, dated as of November 17, 2017, and effective January 1, 2018 (the "2017 Management Agreement"), with ZelnickMedia, which superseded and replaced the Company's previous management agreement with ZelnickMedia.
 Under the terms of the 2017 Management Agreement, ZelnickMedia provides financial and management consulting services to the Company.